 Examples: Weddings and big reunions or events fall under this category.
 I can no longer perform on stage as of 2018.
 Absolutely no sporting events or concerts.
 The strain of attending plus the lights, noise, motion make me very sick.
 Staying away from triggering smells, saying no to activities that require physical effort, vacuuming or mopping etc.

 Category 2 is reserved for things that bother me just enough to say no if I need to.
 If it’s an activity that I know causes me pain, I don’t do it unless it’s a special occasion.

 Examples: Small get-togethers all fall under this category as long as they are small and I can do it in under two hours.
 In 2020, I attended less than a dozen events and was extremely strict with my time limit.
 As of 2021, I have only been out to a few events that I was able to handle without getting very ill.

 Category 3: Maybe, But Today Is Not A Good Day To Try

 This includes everything from activities, events, and relationships that I find tolerable when I am feeling well, but that sap my energy when I’m not feeling well.
 I make my decision based on how I feel that day.

-By knowing my limitations, I am able to protect myself and use self-care to ensure that I succeed in whatever it is I’m trying to accomplish.
-It’s good to say ‘no’ every once in a while – whether you’re healthy or chronically ill.
-We can all learn something from paying attention to what is and isn’t good for us.
+By knowing my limitations, I can protect myself and use self-care.
+It’s good to say no every once in a while.
+We can all learn from paying attention to what is and isn’t good for us.